 Travel costs include expenses for transportation, lodging, subsistence, and related items incurred by employees who are in travel status on official business related to a sponsored project.
 Such costs may be charged on an actual basis, or on a per diem or mileage basis in lieu of actual costs incurred subject to the maximum amounts specified in the current Schedule of Allowable Travel Rates set by the University and within the University's Travel Policy and practices consistently applied to all institutional travel activities.
 Reimbursement of travel costs associated with sponsored research projects must comply with all provisions stipulated by the sponsoring agency, or with all provisions of the University's travel policy if more restrictive.
 Funds can be requested for travel to scientific meetings, to conduct fieldwork, to collaborating laboratories and for consultation with the funding agency or with colleagues concerning project research.
 For more information contact the University Travel Department.

 Other direct costs may be used for other project expenses that do not fit into the above classifications.
-Examples include publication costs, computer services, human subject participation fees, patient care, participant support, repair and maintenance of equipment, rent and utility expenses, animal services, communication costs, tuition, and some types of telephone service.
+Examples include publication costs, computer services, human subject participation fees, participant support, repair and maintenance of equipment, rent and utility expenses, animal services, communication costs, tuition, and some types of telephone service.

 Subcontracts and sub-awards are agreements by which some scientific or programmatic aspects of a grant made to the University are contracted out to another organization or institution under the direction of a non-University of Utah investigator.